 Second league win of the season for Aitor Karanka's men

-Nottingham Forest beat Sheffield Wednesday 1-0 at the City Ground
+Nottingham Forest ended their dismal record against Sheffield Wednesday with a 2-1 win at the City Ground.

 The Owls had beaten Forest in their last seven league meetings, including four wins here, but Jos Luhukay's side were beaten following goals either side of half-time from Lewis Grabban and Joao Carvalho.

 Aitor Karanka's Reds were in need of a win, following a flurry of five draws in their first seven Championship outings, along with one victory and a single defeat, but this was no more than they deserved, as they limited their visitors to only a few sights of goal, even if substitute Steven Fletcher's 88th-minute strike ensured a nervous finish.